elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 This will return a list of available machines that you can ssh into.
 Pick the machine of interest from the list.

-## using elife-builder to deploy a new instance
+## using builder to deploy a new instance